 Start by dredging the chicken thighs and crisping them up in some buhtttaaa!!
 That’d be butter.
 I. Love.
 Butter.
 Once the thighs are all crisp like, you let them rest while the magic happens.

 Toss in sliced shallots and let them slowly carmalize before adding SIXTEEN cloves of garlic.
 Yes, 1 – 6, 16.
 Does that seem crazy to you?
 Trust me, it’s not.
 What do I love more than cooking with butter?
 GARLIC.
 Embrace it.
 If you’re worried that this is going to be so over the top garlic-y and you don’t want to try it, let me assure you that it’s not crazy garlic-y.
 The garlic, shallots, and butter come together to make this slightly sweet, full of depth and flavorful sauce.

 What else is amazing to cook with?
 WINE!
 Deglaze the pan with wine (if you don’t want to use wine, feel free to use more chicken stock).
 Just like that, the sauce is taken to an entirely new level.
 After the addition of some stock, the chicken thighs are added back in and baked until done.

 Skillet Chicken with Shallot, Garlic, and Wine Sauce totally lends a hand to fulfilling my carb craving on cozy days – the sauce is so full of flavor it basically begs to be sopped up with a fresh, soft, crusty piece of baguette.
 Yuhessss, please and thank you.

 So if you’re snowed in, about to be snowed in, or pretending to be snowed in like I am, I hope you can cozy up with this comforting dinner and a (large) glass of wine!

-- 1 cup flour I use whole wheat
+- 1 cup all-purpose flour, I use whole wheat

 - 1 Tablespoon Herbes de Provence